Find Cheap Homeowners Insurance Quotes in Your Area

-The good news is that claims for in-ground pools are uncommon because there are few perils that might seriously damage them.
+The good news is that in-ground pool damage insurance claims are uncommon because there are few perils that might seriously damage them.
 They are not susceptible to the wind, water and fire damage that homes are.
 One example of a claim for an in-ground pool might be if a tree were to fall on and destroy part of it.

 For example, say your carrier determines your pool is not a permanent structure and is instead your personal property.
 Most home insurance policies cover personal property up to 75% of the replacement cost value of the home.
 So if your policy was written for a replacement cost value of $200,000, then your home insurer also would cover up to $150,000 of your personal property.
 In this case, ask your insurance company if there is a claim limit for swimming pools.
 If there isn’t, then you don’t need to purchase additional coverage (unless you have an extremely expensive pool in your yard).
 If there is, and you want the full value of your above-ground pool to be protected, you should get extra coverage.

 The liability protection provided by home insurance policies covers pool-related incidents.
 This includes any medical expense or lawsuit as a result of a pool-related injury or death.
 This excludes the policyholder and their household, who would need to file a health insurance claim to cover the medical costs associated with an injury or pay out of their own funds.

 Swimming pools are considered an attractive nuisance, which is something on someone’s property that might attract a child and pose a risk to that child's well-being.
 The owner of a property with an attractive nuisance, such as a pool, is liable for any child who uses it, whether the child has permission to or not.
 More than 1,000 children drown in swimming pools in the U.S. each year and many more are injured, according to the Center for Injury Research and Policy.